 Therapy is usually divided into separate stages.
 The first phase comes immediately after surgery when the body part may be immobilized while pain and swelling start to reduce.
 Then comes a series of progressive exercises to improve range of motion, stability, and function.
 The last goal is to return the patient to a pre-injury activity level.

 Physical therapy after surgery can put one on a faster track to recovery.
 Why let recovery take longer?
 Take advantage of physical therapy services if you’ve had surgery.
-Contact us at Wayne and Ardmore, PA center today and get started on the road to recovery.
+Contact us at our Wayne, PA center today and get started on the road to recovery.